pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Data Objects]: Removed setter functions for calculated values, since they weren´t used anyway.
 - [DataObjects] Removed `o_` prefix for data object properties and database columns.
 - [DataObjects] Due to the removal of the `o_` prefix the property names `hasChildren`, `siblings`, `hasSiblings`, `childrenSortBy`, `childrenSortOrder`, `versionCount`, `dirtyLanguages` and `dirtyFields` were added to the list of reserved words.
 Please check your implementation and rename the properties as necessary.
+- [Ecommerce] Please make sure to rebuild your product index tables if necessary.
+These tables can contain db column names with a `o_` prefix, which has to be removed.
+- [ElasticSearch] Please make sure to rebuild your elastic search indexes.
+This is necessary for certain changes to take effect.

 ## 10.6.0
 - [AreabrickManagerInterface] The `enable`, `disable`, `isEnabled` and `getState` methods of `Pimcore\Extension\Document\Areabrick\AreabrickManagerInterface` are deprecated as maintaining state of extensions is deprecated.
 This impacts `\Pimcore\Document\Editable\EditableHandler::isBrickEnabled()` method which is also deprecated.